Trump rallies his base on his 100th day

 - Trump hosts a campaign-style rally in Harrisburg, Pennsylvania

-- In addition to speaking at the rally, Trump signs two executive orders
+While Trump's raucous rally was straight out of his campaign playbook, he also did something he rarely does -- call out, by name, US congressmen from Pennsylvania who were in attendance.

-Washington (CNN)Instead of following in the footsteps of his predecessors, President Donald Trump again forged his own path Saturday, opting to host a campaign-style rally in Pennsylvania instead of attending the White House Correspondents' Association dinner in Washington.
+"We're going to give Americans the freedom to purchase the health care plans they want, not the health care forced on them by the government," Trump said.
+"And I'll be so angry at Congressman (Mike) Kelly and Congressman (Tom) Marino and all of our congressmen in this room if we don't get that damn thing passed quickly."

-Trump, who found his stride in front of large, cheering crowds across the country in states where his populist message resonates, took the stage Saturday night in Harrisburg alongside Vice President Mike Pence to mark his 100th day in the Oval Office.
+Trump, who found his stride in front of large, cheering crowds across the country in states where his populist message resonates, took the stage Saturday night alongside Vice President Mike Pence.

 "There is no place I'd rather be than right here in Pennsylvania to celebrate our 100-day milestone, to reflect on an incredible journey together," Trump said.